playtime-1967/tiny-ledger/README.md

+### 👤 Contributor Note

+You may notice two different contributors listed in the repository: `playtime-1967` and `Snamnik`.
+Both accounts belong to me — **Saman Namnik**.
+The difference is due to my local Git configuration using a different default account (`Snamnik`) when I first pushed the code.

+---

 # Tiny Ledger API

 A simple in-memory ledger system implemented in .NET 9.0.
 It supports account creation, deposits, withdrawals, transfers, balance inquiries, and transaction history.